jehy/wp-noexternallinks/trunk/readme.txt

 3.3.1 - Hotfix for some blogs which crashed on checking if page is RSS feed, improvements for option "Mask ALL links in document" - now it doesn'n mask RSS and posts with option "don't mask links".
 3.3.2 - Imporovements for option "Mask ALL links in document", debug mode.
 3.3.3b - Exclusions list fix, possible fix for not found 'is_user_logged_in' function.
+3.3.4 - Now you can customize link view if you chose "remove links" or "turn links into text".
+Use CSS classes "waslinkname" and "waslinkurl" for it.

 ####Localization